Frequently Asked Questions

 No - and any service that claims otherwise isn't being straight with you.
 Complete visibility would require every potential applicant to participate in the system, which we can't guarantee.
 What we can tell you is that even partial participation gives you meaningful information and much more information than you would otherwise have.
 Applicants who participate will know more, have more options, and be in a better position to act strategically before those options disappear.
 That advantage exists regardless of how many others participate.
 Applying for a new gTLD is an expensive proposition.
 The question is whether you want to have more information or no information when making that decision.

-3What if Participants Don't Submit All of Their Intended Strings?
+4What if Participants Don't Submit All of Their Intended Strings?

 Withholding strings from your own submission is counterproductive and only deprives you of data points that could benefit you.
 There's no strategic upside to doing so.

-4How Much Does the Early Warning Report Service Cost?
+5How Much Does the Early Warning Report Service Cost?

-Participation in the String Interest Report is $1,000 per string.
 Participation in the Contention Avoidance Report is $3,000 per string.
-Participants who purchase the String Interest Report for a given string can upgrade to the Contention Avoidance Report for an additional $2,000 per string.
+Participants who purchase the String Interest Report for a given string can upgrade to the Contention Avoidance Report — the String Interest Report payment, net of incentives, is credited toward the $3,000 cost.

-5What is the Advantage of Avoiding Contention Before Reveal Day?
+9What is the Advantage of Avoiding Contention Before Reveal Day?

-6What Happens if I Don't Participate?
+10What Happens if I Don't Participate?

 There's no requirement to participate.
 But applicants who don't will have less information than those who do - and in a process where the cost of contention starts at $79,450 and goes up from there, that information gap has real financial consequences.
 Participation is, at minimum, a low-cost way to reduce uncertainty around a high-stakes decision.

-8How Are Similar Strings Handled?
+11How Are Similar Strings Handled?

 Early Warning Report does not address similar strings.
 ICANN's process for similarity determination is too unpredictable and the goal of Early Warning Report is to provide more information and certainty - not less.

-9What if Very Few Applicants Participate?
+12What if Very Few Applicants Participate?

 If the String Interest Service does not reach a threshold of 200 submitted strings, all fees will be refunded in full.

-10Who is Behind Early Warning Report?
+13Who is Behind Early Warning Report?

 Early Warning Report was founded by Ray King and Marc Trachtenberg, two people with deep roots in the domain name industry who have been through this process before - and built something specifically because they saw what was coming in this round.